 Earl of Sandwich

-This sandwich shop takes over the former La Brea Bakery location near the Esplanade as of Feb.
+This sandwich shop temporarily took over the former La Brea Bakery location (and future Porto's location) near the Esplanade as of Feb.
 1, 2023.
 We love their affordable and tasty sandwiches.
+Once it is replaced by Porto's Bakery, a new Earl of Sandwich location will situated in the Esplanade area of the district.
+In the meantime, a temporary Earl of Sandwich pop-up will open near Star Wars Trading Post.

 Jamba